-The purpose of these Guidelines is to inform property owners and developers about the "do's and don'ts" in and around electric transmission easements.
+The purpose of these Guidelines is to inform property owners, developers, other utility companies, and our governmental partners about the "do's and don'ts" in and around electric transmission easements.
 Easements (also called rights of way) allow power companies to use another property owner's property to construct, operate, and maintain electric power facilities.
 Easements are generally created by agreements or condemnation orders, which are recorded in the chain of title to the real estate affected by the easements.
-These documents also usually provide the easement owner with additional rights to access the primary easement and to cut danger trees that are located outside of the right of way.
+These documents also usually provide the easement holder with additional rights to access the right of way and to cut danger trees that are located outside of the right of way.